What Type of Pillow Is Best for Side Sleepers?

 While not unique to people who sleep on their side, having a cooling pillow is a top priority for many sleepers.
 While some materials trap the heat that your body naturally gives off as you sleep, others allow air circulation that dissipates heat.

 Again, you can head over to our Pillow Material Guide for more details.
-You'll also want to opt for a breathable, moisture-wicking pillowcase for optimum temperature control.
+You'll also want to opt for a breathable, moisture-wicking pillowcase for optimum temperature control as well as a best mattress for hot side sleepers.

 With the particular needs of side sleepers in mind, we've composed a list of pillow types that check off all the boxes.
 You can use the descriptions below to find a pillow that works for side sleeping as well as your specific condition-based concerns.